TypeStrong/ntypescript/README.md

 # NTypeScript
-Nightly TypeScript snapshots of [Microsoft/TypeScript](https://github.com/Microsoft/TypeScript).
+Nightly build snapshots of [Microsoft/TypeScript](https://github.com/Microsoft/TypeScript).

-This is meant to be used as pre-release builds if you want to try the compiler / compiler API out but don't care to build it yourself.
-Note that this is a personal endeavor, not officially by Microsoft.
+Niceties:

-Some niceties:
+* Automatic builds

-* `package.json` links you to typescript definitions
+* `package.json` links you to typescript definitions (using `typescript.definition` entry)
 * We expose the internal APIs

 ## Install
-Similar to `typescript` you can install and use `tsc` globally:
+Similar to `typescript` you can install and use `ntypescript` globally:

 ``` sh
 npm install ntypescript -g